 LET’S CHAT IN THE COMMENTS

-Are there other novels set in the desert that you’d recommend to readers interested in those settings?
+Are there other books with desert settings that you’d recommend to readers?
 Have you read and of the ones I listed above?
 What did you think of them, or which was your favorite?
 What’s your favorite aspect of desert settings?

 Related: My list of fantasy books with sea settings.